henrysky/astroNN/docs/source/galaxy10.rst

     galaxy10net.train(train_images, train_labels)

     # After the training, you can test the neural net performance
+    # Please notice predicted_labels are labels predicted from neural network. test_labels are ground truth from the dataset
     predicted_labels = galaxy10net.test(test_images)

     # Convert predicted_labels to class